home-kops/media/README.md

 - Jellyseerr
 - More to come

-## Networking
+## Ingress

-The network makes use of Traefik.
-All these applications are behind a Traefik reverse proxy.
+All these applications are behind a Traefik reverse proxy using the Ingress route resource.